truenas/middleware/docs/userguide/freenas_services.rst

 SCP Only
 ~~~~~~~~

-When you configure SSH, authenticated users with a user account created using :menuselection:`Account --> Users --> Add User` can use the :command:`ssh`
+When you configure SSH, authenticated users with a user account
+created using :menuselection:`Account --> Users --> Add User` can use
-command to login to the FreeNAS® system over the network.
-A user's home directory will be the volume/dataset specified in the "Home Directory" field of their
+the :command:`ssh` command to login to the FreeNAS® system over the
+network.
+A user's home directory will be the volume/dataset specified
-FreeNAS® user account.
-While the SSH login will default to the user's home directory, users are able to navigate outside of their home directory which can
+in the "Home Directory" field of their FreeNAS® user account.
+While
+the SSH login will default to the user's home directory, users are
+able to navigate outside of their home directory which can pose a
-pose a security risk.
+security risk.

-It is possible to allow users to use the :command:`scp` and :command:`sftp` commands to transfer files between their local computer and their home directory
+It is possible to allow users to use the :command:`scp` and
+:command:`sftp` commands to transfer files between their local
-on the FreeNAS® system, while restricting them from logging into the system using :command:`ssh`.
-To configure this scenario, go to
+computer and their home directory on the FreeNAS® system, while
+restricting them from logging into the system using :command:`ssh`.
+To
+configure this scenario, go to
-:menuselection:`Account --> Users --> View Users`, select the user and click "Modify User", and change the user's "Shell" to
+:menuselection:`Account --> Users --> View Users`, select the user and
+click "Modify User", and change the user's "Shell" to
 *scponly*.
 Repeat for each user that needs restricted SSH access.

-Test the configuration from another system by running the :command:`sftp`, :command:`ssh`, and :command:`scp` commands as the user.
-The :command:`sftp`
+Test the configuration from another system by running the
+:command:`sftp`, :command:`ssh`, and :command:`scp` commands as the
-and :command:`scp` commands should work but the :command:`ssh`  should fail.
+user.
+The :command:`sftp` and :command:`scp` commands should work but
+the :command:`ssh` should fail.

-.. note:: some utilities such as WinSCP and Filezilla can bypass the scponly shell.
-This section assumes that users are accessing the system using the command
+.. note:: Some utilities such as WinSCP and Filezilla can bypass the
+          scponly shell.
+This section assumes that users are accessing
-   line versions of :command:`scp` and :command:`sftp`.
+          the system using the command line versions of :command:`scp`
+          and :command:`sftp`.

 .. _Troubleshooting SSH: